AboveColin/petsseries/README.md

 _Disclaimer: This is an unofficial Python client for the PetsSeries API.
 It is not affiliated with, endorsed by, or in any way connected to the official PetsSeries, Versuni or Philips companies._

 ## Introduction
 The Unofficial PetsSeries API Client is a Python library designed to interact with the PetsSeries backend services.
-It provides asynchronous methods to manage user information, homes, devices, meals, events, and device settings.
-This client handles authentication, token refreshing, and provides a convenient interface for integrating PetsSeries (PAW5320 & PAW3210) functionalities into your Python applications.
+It provides asynchronous methods to manage user information, homes, devices, meals, events, and more.
+This client handles authentication, token refreshing, and provides a convenient interface for integrating PetsSeries functionalities into your Python applications.

 ## Features
 - **Authentication Management:** Handles access and refresh tokens, including automatic refreshing when expired.